ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

 Your system should have, at least, one `en*` device and the `vmbr0` Linux bridge.

-Any changes you make in this page will be saved in the `/etc/network/interfaces` file of your PVE host.
+Any changes you make in this `Network` page are saved in the `/etc/network/interfaces` file of your PVE host.
 Open a remote shell as `mgrsys`, then make a backup of that file before you start changing your PVE network:

 ~~~sh
 $ sudo cp /etc/network/interfaces /etc/network/interfaces.orig